CryptoKruelty/WVTRU_BOT/README.md

 - **Stop Monitoring:** Stops the ongoing monitoring process.
 This button becomes active once monitoring has started.

 - **Load Keys:** Opens the dialog to manage your private keys.
-Use this to add, edit, or delete your Ethereum wallet keys.
+Use this to add, edit, or delete your Vitruveo wallet keys.

 ### Configurable Parameters